 Floors including sub-floors

 Repair category 1

-Notes Sections of flooring are loose/uneven.
+Notes There are areas of creaky flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.